Philippe Schmitter

 Philippe C. Schmitter (born November 19, 1936) is an American political scientist specializing in comparative politics.
 He is Emeritus Professor of the Department of Political and Social Sciences at the European University Institute.

 Career

-Schmitter has a B.A. from Dartmouth College in 1957, a licence from the Graduate Institute of International Studies in Geneva and a Ph.D. in political science from the University of California, Berkeley in 1967.
+Schmitter has a B.A. from Dartmouth College in 1957, a licence from the Geneva Graduate Institute in Switzerland and a Ph.D. in political science from the University of California, Berkeley in 1967.

 When he was working on his dissertation on “Development and Interest Politics in Brazil from 1930–1965", he went to Rio de Janeiro in 1965 to teach at the Instituto de Ciências Socias da Universidade do Brasil, as part of initiative closely tied to the Alliance for Progress.

 Since 1967 he has been successively assistant professor, associate professor and professor in the Politics Department of the University of Chicago (1967–82), then at the European University Institute (1982–86 and 1997–2005) and at Stanford (1986–96).
 In 1996 he returned to the European University Institute, where he retired in 2004.